DataCloud-project/R-MARKET_Worker/README.md

-# iexec-worker
+# R-MARKET_Worker
+This component is influenced and developed based on the [iexec-worker](https://github.com/iExecBlockchainComputing/iexec-worker).

 ### Overview

-The iExec-Worker component is in charge of running computing tasks sent by requesters through the iExec Marketplace.
+This component is in charge of running computing tasks sent by requesters through the Marketplace.

-### Run an iexec-worker
+### Run an R-MARKET_Worker

 #### With Gradle